Note: Information on this page was accurate at the time of publication. This page is no longer being updated.

 Q: What is endometriosis?

+The exact cause or causes of endometriosis remain unknown.
 Normally, a woman's menstrual flow removes the tissue lining the inside of the uterus from the body.
 Sometimes, some of the menstrual blood flows backward—a process called retrograde menstruation—and carries endometrial tissue up through the fallopian tubes and into the pelvic cavity, where it can implant on organs.
 This tissue continues to respond to the hormones of the menstrual cycle and can bleed and cause inflammation, leading to pelvic pain, scarring, and infertility.
+Current evidence suggests that retrograde menstruation may play a role in the development of initial lesions, but it is not the cause of endometriosis.

 Women with endometriosis often have painful menstrual periods and pain with intercourse.
 Painful periods may start even when the woman is an adolescent, but at that point, she doesn't know that her periods are different from other women's menstrual periods.
 The endometriosis may go undiagnosed for quite a while and only be diagnosed once the woman experiences infertility or has severe pelvic pain.